Ke Huy Quan: Television

-Awards and nominations
+Accolades

 In 2023, Quan won a Golden Globe Award and an Academy Award, for Best Supporting Actor, for his role in Everything Everywhere All at Once (2022).
-Notably, he was the first Asian man to win any individual category at the Screen Actors Guild Awards for the same role, as well as the first Vietnamese-American actor to be nominated in the supporting category.
+He was the first Asian man to win any individual category at the Screen Actors Guild Awards for the same role, as well as the first Vietnamese-American actor to be nominated in the supporting category.

+In 2023, Quan was an honoree of the Carnegie Corporation of New York's Great Immigrant Award.